 What Is a Hemorrhoid?A hemorrhoid results when the veins in and around the rectum and anus become swollen.
 There are two forms of hemorrhoids: internal and external.

 Internal Hemorrhoids.
-This form of hemorrhoid is inside the rectum.
+This form of hemorrhoid is located inside the rectum.
 Internal hemorrhoids usually don't cause pain or protrude from the anus during bowel movements, but they may bleed.
 An internal hemorrhoid that prolapses, or extends outside the anus, can be quite painful.

 What Are the Symptoms of Hemorrhoids?Symptoms of hemorrhoids include: